WendellAdriel/laravel-lift-docs/attributes/validation.md

 }
 ```

-You can also pass a second parameter to the `Rules` attribute to set a custom error message for the validation rule. **The validation messages work with localization.**
+You can also pass a second parameter to the `Rules` attribute to set a custom error message for the validation rule.

 ```php
 use Illuminate\Database\Eloquent\Model;